OWL Open Business Plan Competition

 - Upload your video to YouTube.
 If you wish to restrict viewing of your video, feel free to designate it as "Unlisted" in settings, however DO NOT designate "Private".
 Also in settings, check the box to allow the video to be embedded in an external site.

 - The Video Pitch URL should be submitted to your OWL OPEN Application via the iStart platform where the link will be automatically embedded in your file.
 DO NOT upload video files directly to iStart.
-Completed applications are due online on or before 5:00 pm CST on Friday, January 25, 2013.
+Completed applications are due online before noon CST on Friday, January 31, 2014.
 Remember, videos may not upload immediately on YouTube based on recording device, file size and YouTube traffic, so please plan ahead to avoid technical difficulties in your application.

 - The Elevator Pitch is your business overview that you should be able to deliver powerfully and concisely to any investor who happens to ride the same elevator as you.
 The first impression is critical in capturing the attention of a potential investor or customer.